Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 How does the Canada Learning Bond work?

 If a child’s primary caregiver falls under a certain income level, the government will deposit up to $2,000 in that child’s RESP.
 The money won’t arrive all at once; each child will receive $500 in their first year of life, and $100 per year for the next 15 years.
 But if you haven’t signed up yet, fear not: even if parents don’t register their kids right away, the money won’t disappear.
 Once an RESP is opened for a qualifying kid, the government will provide grants for the number of years since the child’s birth.
 But best not to procrastinate.
 Because of the awesome power of compound investment growth, those who collect the CLB as early as possible will benefit the most.

 Is there a catch?

 As long as the money is used for post-secondary education, every CLB penny in the RESP comes with no strings attached.
 But there happens to be one pretty serious problem with the program.
 Not nearly enough qualified people take advantage of it.
 In fact, in 2020 alone, it’s estimated hundreds of millions of federal funds allocated to the CLB went unclaimed because around 2.2 million eligible children weren’t signed up to collect the benefit.
 Why not?
 Research has shown the issues to be both a lack of awareness of the grant and intimidation about the application process.
 The result, however, is clear — not collecting this readily-accessible money makes higher education a less realistic goal for a lot of kids, which can exacerbate the cycle of poverty.

 How can we increase the number of kids who take advantage of the CLB?

 Read more about how we’re combating the education gap with Wealthsimple Giveback.
-Learn more about RESPs on our Investing 101 page.
+Learn more about the work Wealthsimple Foundation is doing in the community.
 Still have questions?
 Refer to the FAQs in our help centre or get in touch anytime at firstname.lastname@example.org.

 This article was last updated December 16, 2022.